 Causes of Amoebiasis

 Anyone can get amoebiasis, but it occurs in people who live in or have visited areas of the world with poor sanitary conditions.
 Stool from infected people may contaminate water or food.
 Amoebiasis is also found in people living in institutions that have poor sanitary conditions.
-Men who have sex with men can become infected with the parasite and may or may not have symptoms.
+Homosexual men can become infected with the parasite and may or may not have symptoms.

 A person becomes infected with E. histolytica by swallowing cysts of the parasite.
 This can occur by eating food which has been prepared by an infected person who has poor personal hygiene, drinking contaminated water, eating food washed in contaminated water, or by oral-anal sexual contact with a person infected with E. histolytica.